How do I become an astronaut?

 Advertisement

-Once you are chosen for a mission, you will receive training specific to that mission.
+Once you are chosen for a space mission, you will receive training specific to that mission.
 Long-duration missions aboard the ISS generally last from three to six months and require two to three years of preparation.
-You will be expected to have detailed knowledge of the operational characteristics, mission requirements and objectives, and supporting systems and equipment for each experiment on your assigned missions.

 In many ways, becoming an astronaut is no different than becoming anything else.
 It takes a great education, hard work and steadfast dedication.
 Unlike other professionals, however, astronauts have a much longer commute and a far better view from the corner office.